 Nanaimo is a port city located on the eastern side of Vancouver Island in British Columbia, Canada.
 Vancouver Island is the largest North American island in the Pacific.
 Located off the southwest coast of mainland British Columbia, Nanaimo began as a rich coal-mining town, but forestry now is the leading industry.
 Forestry, especially the pulp mill, is the main contributor to the economy, alongside tourism and technology.
-The population of metro Nanaimo is 98,021 (2011 Census).
-A majority of the population is from European descent, whose main religion is Anglican.
-Along with the Europeans there are Aboriginal, which includes First Nations (Native Americans) and Asians, with each having their own religions.
-More than half of those who claim to be Canadian do not practice any religion at all.
-We find there are also sizable Sikh and Buddhist communities.
-Witchcraft is also very prevalent on the island, especially in Nanaimo, which has its own Pagan Pride Day.
+The population of metro Nanaimo is 104,936(2016).
+While a majority of the population is from European descent, whose main religion is Anglican there is a diversity of other ethnic backgrounds.
+There are Aboriginal or First Nations (Native Americans), Filipino, Japanese, Russian, Ukrainian, German, English, Irish, Scottish, and French with Chinese greatly outnumbering any other people group.
+There are also various South American peoples represented.
+With a tremendous multi-cultural base of people the ability to reach the world from Nanaimo is a potential that has been widely over looked by churches and mission agencies.